LumoSQL/lumosql/doc/rfc/draft-shearer-desmet-calvelli-lumionsrfc-00.md

 possible for a Lumion to keep all previous versions of its payload within itself, although whether this is scaleable or feasible is highly application-dependent.)

-Sequenced Externally: Lumions have fields of Left, Right, Below and Above sized to contain a Lumion UUID.
-These fields can be altered at any time, meaning that Lumions can optionally and frequently will form part of a tree structure such as a Merkle tree.
-This sequence data can be interpreted as time sequence data, if the Lumion Generator intended to produce that.
+Sequenced Externally: Lumions have fields of Left, Right, Below and Above, sized to contain a Lumion UUID.
+The contents of these fields can be updated at any time, meaning that Lumions can optionally and frequently will form part of a logical structure such as a Merkle tree, thus creating a sequence that can be navigated forward/back/up/down, depending on the structure.
+This sequence data can also be interpreted as time sequence data, if the Lumion Generator intended to produce that.
+Timestamps are not required to be assigned by the Lumion Generator for time sequence data, because if a sequence of Lumions is ordered then a Lumion Reader can interpret that according to any temporal origin and offset it chooses.

 Time Travelling: Sequences of either the internal or external versioning can be interpreted as snapshotted point-in-time state information.
 Such information